Gardening Basics Course

 - Advance registration is required.
 Please register online using our registration e-store (closed).
 Registration is limited to 50 people and is considered complete when payment is received.

-- Program cancellations can be made through Wednesday, January 21, 2015.
-No refunds will be made after January 21.
+- Program cancellations can be made up to two weeks before the program's start date.
 A 15% cancellation fee applies.

 - JC Raulston Arboretum, 4415 Beryl Road, Raleigh, NC 27606.